Home

 column by Chuck Heintzelman

-A review of “Get Your Writing Fighting Fit” (Audrey Owen) by MaryAnne Shank, and our personal Top Ten list of writing reference books.
+Review: The Art of War for Writers by James Scott Bell, and our personal Top Ten list of writing reference books.

-Fire up your brain with exercises on angry elves, signs of the apocalypse, and alternating time frames.
+Fire up your brain with exercises on a change of heart, something in the mirror, and kisses and arguments.

 One of the largest collections of writing-related resource links on the web!
-One hundred and fifty-nine verified links to keep you busy.
+One hundred and sixty verified links to keep you busy.

 New creativity exercises, surfspots, and more.
 A few things might still be missing, but we’re still working to bring everything over from the old site.